HL7/fhir-shorthand/input/pagecontent/reference.md

 The following rules apply to binding in FSH:

-* If no binding strength is specified, the binding is assumed to be required.
+* If no binding strength is specified, a required binding is assumed.
 * When further constraining an existing binding, the binding strength can stay the same or be made tighter (e.g., replacing a preferred binding with extensible or required), but never loosened.
 * Constraining may leave the binding strength the same and change the value set instead.
 However, certain changes permitted in FSH may violate [FHIR profiling principles](http://hl7.org/fhir/R4/profiling.html#binding-strength).
 In particular, FHIR will permit a required value set to be replaced by another required value set only if the codes in the new value set are a subset of the codes in the original value set.
 For extensible bindings, the new value set can contain codes not in the existing value set, but additional codes should not have the same meaning as existing codes in the base value set.